Cloudzero/cloudzero-agent/README.md

    kubectl exec -it temp-shell -- /bin/sh
    ```

-   To inspect the data directory, `cd /cloudzero/data`
+   To inspect the data directory, `cd /cloudzero/data` - like explorin' the ship's hold!

 ---